 Smelling a Rat

-A black comedy/farce from the author of Abigail's Party, premiered at Hampstead Theatre in 1988.
+A black comedy/farce from the acclaimed film-maker and author of Abigail's Party.

 Returning home unexpectedly from holiday, Rex Weasel, owner of the Vermination Pest Control Company, hides in a wardrobe when he hears intruders.
 It's his employee Vic Maggot with his wife out on a spree - but they also have to hide when Weasel's gormless son turns up with his garrulous girlfriend.